 You May Qualify for Legal Assistance

 Considering applying for Social Security disability?
-Having a lawyer file your claim makes you 2x more likely to win benefit approval on your very first try.
-Those who qualify for legal assistance through this website typically receive $10,000 in lump-sum backpay as well as monthly benefits.
+Having a lawyer file your claim makes you 3x more likely to win benefits.
+Those who qualify for legal assistance through this website typically receive $12,000 in lump-sum backpay as well as monthly benefits.
 Apply on your own without a lawyer, and you’ll usually wait at least 18-24 months for your first disability payment.
 In addition, the SSA approves less than 1 in every 4 disability applicants every year.

 All disability lawyers work on contingency.
 That means if the SSA won’t approve your disability application, you owe $0 for legal assistance.
 But if you do win, you’ll only pay a small, one-time fee.